adonisjs/v6-docs/content/docs/security/cors.md

 Use the wildcard expression `*` to allow all the origins.
 Read the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin#directives) to understand how the wildcard expression works.

+When the `credentials` property is set to `true`, we will automatically make the wildcard expression behave like a `boolean (true)`.

 ```ts
 {
   origin: '*'
 }
 ```

-Using a function, you can compute the `origin` value during the HTTP request.
+You can compute the `origin` value during the HTTP request using a function.
 For example:

 ```ts
 {